MohammadAhmedKhurram/Elementary-Calculator/README.md

-# Elementary-Calculator
-"Elementary Calculator" is a simple and efficient tool for basic arithmetic operations like addition, subtraction, multiplication, and division.
-Its user-friendly interface makes it perfect for everyday math tasks, providing accurate results quickly and easily.
+CLI Calculator

+A simple TypeScript-based command-line calculator using Node.js and Inquirer.
+Input two numbers, select an operation (addition, subtraction, multiplication, division), and get the result.

+About

+This project was developed as an assignment for the first quarter of the Governor Sindh IT Initiative Program.
+It will be showcased on my GitHub and npm profiles.